 Ireland and South Africa both share a deep heritage of craft.
-Initially these two countries, together with the UK, will be the main source for our stories at Craft Editions about makers and their work.
+These two countries, together with the UK, are the main source for our stories at Craft Editions about makers and their work.

 There is a rich diversity of craft skills in Ireland including pottery, weaving, basket making, glass blowing and woodwork.
 Many of these have been passed down through generations and it is reassuring to see how vibrantly these crafts live on today throughout Ireland.
-On a visit to the National Craft and Design Fair at the RDS (Royal Dublin Society) in Dec 2015 the award winners from the 2015 RDS National Craft Award Exhibition were on display.
-Joe Hogan’s ‘Ebb & Flow’ basket won the RDS Established Maker Award of Excellence.
-It is a particularly beautiful work, inspired and made from found pieces of bog pine and soaked and steamed Harrisons willow.
+On a visit to the National Craft and Design Fair at the RDS (Royal Dublin Society), Joe Hogan’s ‘Ebb & Flow’ basket was on display.
+It won the RDS Established Maker Award of Excellence at the 2015 RDS National Craft Awards and is a particularly beautiful work.
+It was inspired and made from found pieces of bog pine and soaked and steamed Harrisons willow.

 Craft is so connected to the land and Ireland and South Africa both have a strong agricultural tradition.
 They also share extraordinary landscapes, dramatic seasonal weather and a wonderful diversity of nature, which act as a source of material and inspiration for makers in both countries.

 In Ireland local plants such as gorse, blackberries and moss are used in dyeing wool.
 Gorse is a common sight across Ireland and although there are different species, the Common gorse (Ulex Europaeus) flowers most strongly in spring and is a stunning sight driving through the Wicklow Mountains, just outside Dublin.
 The bark, stem and leaves are used in dyeing wool and the colour is seen in abundance in woven Irish fabrics.
 Eddie Doherty hand looms in Ardara, Co Donegal and uses wool that is very reflective of the colours of the Irish countryside.